rollaflip/Discount-Pop-up/README.md

 #### By Ian Knepper
 ## Logic to that triggers a pop-up to inform users of deals &amp; coupons

-Purpose: Using the website marmot.com, write some JavaScript or jQuery code that can be run in the console of the browser on any product page.<br>
+Purpose: Using the website marmot.com, JavaScript and jQuery code that can be run in the console of the browser on any product page.<br>

-## The code should do the following:<br>
+## The code does following:<br>

-* Create a trigger that activates an overlay when the user clicks any size option.
+* Created a trigger that activates an overlay when the user clicks any size option.
-* The overlay should be centered on top of the site and display the information gathered above along with two buttons - one button should close the overlay and the other should take the user to the cart page.
-The text in
+* The overlay is centered on top of the site and displays the information gathered above along with two buttons - one button closes the overlay and the other should take the user to the cart page.
+The overlay reads: <br>
-* the overlay should read: <br>
 "Get this {product name} for {discounted price} with a 15% discount"

-* Behind the overlay add a semi­-transparent black background that obscures the site.
+* Behind the overlay is a semi­-transparent black background that obscures the site.
-* The overlay should be able to trigger multiple times if dismissed.
+* The overlay is enabled to trigger multiple times if dismissed.

 ### To run Discount Pop-up in your browser:
 ```